segmentstream-com/segmentstream-com.github.io/_docs/datasources/amocrm.md

 The name of the data source.
 It is displayed in the interface in the list of sources.

 ### <a name="import-leads"></a>Import leads
-Enable import of lead data.
+Enable import of leads data.
 If this option enabled, updated leads for the previous day will be uploaded.

 ### <a name="leads-custom-fields"></a>Leads custom fields
 The leads amoCRM custom fields to import.